Victoria explains how to use e-books in the classroom, following her British Council seminar on the subject.

 Sonicpics is very simple and once the image is added, the learner simply taps the record button.
 Allow the learner a few attempts and a chance to notice and rectify their own errors before you or their peers offer input.
 Learners can be encouraged to focus on different aspects of their speaking, or given exam-type grading rubrics and helped to assess their own strengths and weaknesses.

-In this example, a student practices Cambridge English First speaking with an image taken from the Frankenstein reader.
+In this example, a student practises Cambridge English First speaking with an image taken from the Frankenstein reader.

 Practical exercises: Writing tasks